lidaan92/glacio/docs/README.md

 ## Pagination

-Requests that return multiple items return 30 imtes by default.
+Requests that return multiple items return 30 items by default.
 To change that number, use the `?per_page` parameter.
 To select the page, use the `?page` parameter.
 Note that page numbering is 1-indexed.